European negotiator says framework accord with Iran unlikely soon

 The United States has been calling for a written political agreement to be signed by the end of March.
 But Iran has rejected the idea of a written interim deal before a final deal by June 30.

-(Additional reporting by Parisa Hafezi and Louis Charbonneau; Editing by Angus MacSwan and Giles Elgood)
+(Additional reporting by Parisa Hafezi and Louis Charbonneau, and Jeff Mason in Washington; Editing by Angus MacSwan, Giles Elgood, Peter Cooney and Ken Wills)